codenotary/opvizor/comparison_pricing.md

 ## Opvizor
 **Summary**: Subscription-based, focused on VMware vSphere environments.
 Pricing scales with the number of ESXi hosts and features.
-Verdict: Specialized, good for optimizing vSphere, might be less suitable for diverse environments.
+**Verdict**: Specialized, good for optimizing vSphere, suitable for smaller as well as scaled environments.

 ## Verdict: Which Is Right for You?

-Small setups, limited budget: Netdata's free tier or Opvizor's starter plan could work well.
+- **Small setups, limited budget**: Netdata's free tier or Opvizor's starter plan could work well.
-Large-scale, diverse needs: Dynatrace or Datadog provide maximum flexibility but might involve greater cost.
+- **Large-scale, diverse needs**: Dynatrace or Datadog provide maximum flexibility but might involve greater cost.
-Unified app and infrastructure monitoring: Instana is a solid contender.
+- **Unified app and infrastructure monitoring**: Instana is a solid contender.
-VMware-specific focus: Opvizor excels in this area while providing a ton of other enterprise level integrations.
+- **VMware-specific focus**: Opvizor excels in this area while providing a ton of other enterprise level integrations.

 ----